OCB7D2D/OcbElectricityOverhaul/README.md

 allows to have diesel generators as true backups only in the night, while batteries are only charged during the day via solar panels.

+### Slot item degradation (for solar/wind)

+Items will degrade slowly in solar and wind power generators, since there is no power source that doesn't need maintenance in real life.
+By default, the items should need repair after around 10 in game days.
+You can tweak this under power game settings and also fully disable it.

 ## Implementation details (devs only)

 Here I will go a bit more into the implementation details.